-Adding an authorized user on your credit card account can be as beneficial to your credit score as it can be harmful.
+If you are a primary cardholder, adding an authorized user on your credit card account can be as beneficial to your credit score as it can be harmful.
 While the process itself is relatively easy, the effects of having one on your credit card can leave marks on your credit report for years to come, so finding a trustworthy person is key.
 If you’re curious about how to add an authorized user to your credit card and what it can mean for you, read on.

-What is an authorized user?
+What is an Authorized User?

 It’s worth noting that there are a few differences between being an authorized user on a credit card and being a joint account holder.
 Authorized users can be added to a credit card at any time, do not have to go through a credit check, and are not financially responsible for paying any debts owed.
 Joint account holders, on the other hand, must apply at the same time as the other users and have the same legal responsibility to pay back balances on the card.

 To complete the process of adding an authorized user to an existing credit card account, all you need to do is provide their personal information.
 Once submitted, the authorized user will receive a credit card in their name in the mail complete with the terms and conditions and (in some cases, most of but not all of) the buying power of the primary account holder’s card.
 That said, there are pros and cons to this process that you should be aware of as the primary account holder.

 Adding an authorized user to your credit card is a very generous gesture.
-Without so much as filling out an application themselves, the family member, employee, or another person that you choose to add to your account will be able to make purchases with a credit card even if they were declined their own separate card in the past.
+Without so much as filling out an application themselves, the family member, employee, or another person that you choose to add to your account will gain access to a line of credit and be able to make purchases with a credit card even if they were declined their own separate card in the past.

 In certain situations, adding this type of user to your credit card can have quite negative effects for both you and them.
 Any mistakes that you make while using your credit card will damage the authorized users’ credit score, such as having a high credit utilization ratio (spending close to your credit limit) and outright missing payments.
-The primary account holder is responsible for all of the charges and fees associated with the card, including the annual fee and foreign transaction fees, even if they aren’t making purchases with it.
+The primary account holder is responsible for all of the charges and fees with the card, including the annual fee and foreign transaction fees, even if they aren’t making purchases with it.